IRL2/nanover-docs/source/concepts/applications.rst

   :math:`kJ\cdot\text{mol}^{-1}\cdot\text{nm}^{-1}`.
 * ``reset_velocities``: a boolean, true if :ref:`velocity reset
   <velocity-reset>` should be applied, false otherwise.
 This is false by
-  default and will be ignored silently is the server does not have the feature.
+  default and will be ignored silently if the server does not have the feature.

 If the iMD application is used in conjunction with the :ref:`multiplayer application <multiplayer-application>`, then the interaction can also use the